Value Investment Club – Membership Program

 The end result is access to many stocks that are vetted and meet certain standards for value investors to select from for buys and sells.
 With this information, value investing will result in 30% plus average annual returns.
 Wealth accumulation is now just a matter of time.

-When you join the club, the first two months are dedicated to learning about value investing.
-Your initial e-mail includes the first lesson then every few days, a new lesson is sent.
+When you join the club, the first six months are dedicated to learning about value investing.
+Your initial e-mail includes the first lesson.
+From there, it is self-paced.
+You simply log in and continue your lessons.
 You get follow-up e-mails with links to tutorials, articles, and other supporting resources.
-Each week, you’ll receive a newsletter updating you about existing pools and the performance of the example investment portfolio.
-You may mimic via buy/sell orders the existing investment portfolio.
-It is advocated to not start your own portfolio until after completing Phase Two of the program.
-If you decide to create your own pool of investments, you are encouraged to have the pool reviewed by the instructor and fellow members to validate its metrics.
+Each week, you’ll receive an e-mail with any activity actions during the prior week along with monthly updates about this site’s Value Investment Fund.
+You may mimic buy/sell orders the existing investment portfolio exercises.
+If you decide to create your own pool of investments, you are encouraged to have the pool reviewed by the instructor.
 Once validated, you may include your pool in the investment club’s portfolio.
 From here, your pool’s information is shared with all members and you provide weekly updates related to your pool of investments.

 Long-term wealth accumulation is a function of knowledge and confidence.
 When all members exercise similar standards of care, it allows all members to acheive success.